dmamayeva/literature_asisstant/README.md

 # Literature Asisstant
-This project is dedicated to create an intelligent bookshelf, using LLM. <br>
+This project is dedicated to create an intelligent bookshelf using LLM. <br>
 ## Current version
 <b>ver.0</b>  Jupyter notebook of pdf-upload is made and the Streamlit based chatbot is done.
 Based on user question, chatbot returns the relevant document path, in which the answer can be found.
 The system uses similarity approach.
 ## Plans